 Mirrors at night.
 I have to cover every single one.
 I don't even watch horror films.
 I have no idea where this started.

 Fear arrives when it arrives.
 Sign up to be notified.
-Fascinating deep-dives into phobias, their science, and the best reader confessions.
+Fascinating deep-dives into the fears we live with — their history, their science, and the strangest confessions from people who live with them.